decred/dcrdex/docs/wiki/Native-BTC-Wallet-Recovery-and-Rescanning.md

 ## Opening the BTC Wallet Settings

-In this guide, we will be using the Native BTC wallet that is built into DEX and you should learn how to navigate to the settings page.
-The settings page is where you can reinitialize the wallet, rescan the wallet, etc.
+In this guide, we will be using the Native BTC wallet that is built into DEX and you should learn how to navigate to the settings view.
+The settings view is where you can reinitialize the wallet, rescan the wallet, etc.

 1. Navigate to the `Wallets` page (`/wallets`) and select the Bitcoin wallet if it is not already selected.
 2. Click the `Settings` button that has a gears icon to open the settings dialog.